deGrootLab/abcg2_evaluation/README.md

 - This repo contains input files for evaluating GAFF2/ABCG2 model in hydration free energy (HFE) and protein-ligand relative binding free energy (RBFE) calculations.
-- The dg_pmx.csv file contains the results.
+- ./Hydration_dG contains the inputs files and dG results of HFE calculations.

---- Testing
+- ./RBFE contains the inputs files and results of RBFE calculations.